 Our tour teaches keiki an important part of Hawaiian history as they walk through the former summer home of Queen Emma, King Kamehameha IV, and their son Prince Albert, and learn of the royal family’s contributions to Hawaiʻi education, healthcare, and culture.
 We recommend a guided tour for K-12 levels and require that school organizers bring one chaperone for every 10 students.

 Because the Palace was built in the nineteenth century, access may not be available for visitors who have difficulties climbing stairs.
 We are happy to make alternative arrangements for visitors who have difficulty climbing stairs.
-Please call and talk to a Palace staff member.
+Please call (808) 451-0012 in advance to make arrangements.